 Thanks to the generosity of the family of the late Martin Lynn, the RHS has established an annual award in his memory.
 Martin Lynn was Professor of African History in the Queen’s University, Belfast, the first scholar to hold a chair in African history in Ireland.

 Professor Lynn scholarly career was devoted to the history of West Africa and he published most extensively and importantly on the 19th and 20th century history of Nigeria.
-His scholarly achievements were matched by the reputation he enjoyed as an exciting and concerned teacher and a delightful, generous colleague and friend.
-This award reflects the interests of the man it commemorates.
+His scholarly achievements were matched by the reputation he enjoyed as an exciting teacher and a generous colleague and friend.
+This award reflects Professor Lynn’s interests.

-How to Apply
+How to apply

-All enquiries about research support applications should be addressed to the Administrative Secretary, Melanie Ransom, at: email@example.com
+All enquiries should be addressed to the RHS Membership and Administration Officer at: email@example.com.